 Read your Owner's Manual carefully.
 It will help you operate your new appliance properly.

-If you have questions, or need more information call the GE Answer Center® 800.626.2000.
+Model Number

-Model Number Serial Number
+Serial Number

-Important: If you did not get a registration card with your product, detach and return the form below to ensure that your product is registered.
+Important: If you did not get a registration card with your product, detach and return the form below to ensure that your product is registered, or register online at www.GEAppliances.com.